renewablefunding/js_codechallenge/README.md

 1. Do not require any for-pay software.
 1. Include instructions for setting up and running your application locally.

-We currently use Angular, Jasmine, Bootstrap, RequireJS but you may use any libraries or frameworks you wish.
+We currently use Angular, Jasmine, and Bootstrap but you may use any libraries or frameworks you wish.

 Feel free to email us at [devteam@renewfund.com](devteam@renewfund.com) if you have any questions.